dkorobtsov/automation-arsenal/java/README.md

 ### WebDriver
 [&uarr;](#table-of-contents)
 * [Selenide](https://github.com/codeborne/selenide) - Best UI testing library.
 Period.
 Technically it's a wrapper over Selenium, but who writes tests using pure Selenium nowadays?
 Check [wiki](https://github.com/codeborne/selenide/wiki/Selenide-vs-Selenium) for general comparison.
 * [Selenium](https://github.com/SeleniumHQ/selenium) - Testing framework for web applications.
-Understanding how in works is a must since it's under the hood in almost all modern UI testing libraries, but keep in mind that writing tests with pure Selenium will be much slower because of the boilerplate.
+Understanding how it works is a must since it's under the hood in almost all modern UI testing libraries, but keep in mind that writing tests with pure Selenium will be much slower because of the boilerplate.
 * [Selenoid](https://github.com/aerokube/selenoid) - Modern library for running browsers within containers, Selenium Hub successor.
 * [Selenoid UI](https://github.com/aerokube/selenoid-ui) - Graphical user interface for Selenoid project.
 * [Go Grid Router](https://github.com/aerokube/ggr) - Load balancer for Selenium clusters.
 * [WebDriver Manager](https://github.com/bonigarcia/webdrivermanager) - Automatic management of Selenium WebDriver binaries.
 NB: If you are using Selenide - don't bother looking at this library, it's already included under the hood.
-* [Browsermob Proxy](https://github.com/lightbody/browsermob-proxy) utility to help web developers watch and manipulate network traffic from their AJAX applications.
+* [Browsermob Proxy](https://github.com/lightbody/browsermob-proxy) - Utility to help web developers watch and manipulate network traffic from their AJAX applications.
 NB: In scope of UI tests since version [4.11](http://selenide.org/2018/04/02/selenide-4.11/) it's possible to use Selenide own proxy which is using Browsermob under the hood.
 * [Video Recorder Java](https://github.com/SergeyPirogov/video-recorder-java) - Library for UI test execution process video recording.
 Just add some annotations, simple as that.

 ### XML